Skip to main content

 How it works

 Credentials go directly from the user to your server over HTTPS.
-Your server opens the connection with Deck.
-Deck handles everything from there.
+Your server stores them with Deck.
+The credential is created immediately with unverified status and becomes verified the first time a task run authenticates successfully.

 StatusWhat to show